florentpoujol/Daneel/readme.md

 **ScriptedBehaviors**

 If you want to add one scriptedBehavior, set the variable `scriptedBehavior` with the script name or asset as value.
-If you want to create one or more scriptedBehaviors and maybe initialize them, or set existing ScriptedBehaviors, set the variable `scriptedBehaviors` (with an "s" at the end) with a table as value.
+If you want to add one or more scriptedBehaviors and maybe initialize them, or set existing ScriptedBehaviors, set the variable `scriptedBehaviors` (with an "s" at the end) with a table as value.
-This table may contains the scripts name or asset of new ScriptedBehaviors as value (if you don't want to initialize them) or the script name or asset as key and the parameters table as value (for new or existing ScriptedBehaviors).
+This table may contains the script name or asset of new ScriptedBehaviors as value (if you don't want to initialize them) or the script name or asset as key and the parameters table as value (for new or existing ScriptedBehaviors).
 Existing ScriptedBehaviors may also be set via their name or alias.

 ## Events

 Daneel provide a flexible event system that allows to run functions or messages on gameObjects whenever some events happens during runtime.
-You can register any function (global, local or Behavior functions) to be called whenever an event is be fired (the function is said to listen to the event).
+You can register any function (global, local or Behavior functions) to be called whenever an event is fired (the function is said to listen to the event).
-Any parameters may be passed to the function when the event is fired.
+Any arguments may be passed to the function when the event is fired.
 Ie :

     local function ALocalFunction(text)
+        print(text)
+    end

+    function Behavior:APublicFunction(text)
         print(text)
     end